rurz/rurz.github.io/research/index.md

 ## Intrinsic decoherence in quantum systems

 * Urzúa, A. R., & Moya-Cessa,  H. M.  (2021).
-Intrinsic decoherence dynamics in the three-coupled harmonic  oscillators interaction. http://arxiv.org/abs/2108.00353
+Intrinsic decoherence dynamics in the three-coupled harmonic  oscillators interaction. https://arxiv.org/abs/2108.00353
+* Urzúa, A. R., & Moya-Cessa,  H. M.  (2021).
+Intrinsic decoherence for the displaced harmonic oscillator. https://arxiv.org/abs/2112.02756